USS Scorpion (SSN-589): Disappearance: May 1968

 Scorpion attempted to send radio traffic to Naval Station Rota for an unusually long period beginning shortly before midnight on 20 May and ending after midnight on 21 May, but was only able to reach a Navy communications station in Nea Makri, Greece, which forwarded the messages to COMSUBLANT.
 Lt.
 John Roberts was handed Commander Slattery's last message that he was closing on the Soviet submarine and research group, running at a steady 15 kn at a depth of 350 ft "to begin surveillance of the Soviets."
-Scorpion was expected to arrive at her homeport of Norfolk, Virginia, on 27 May at 13:00 local time.
+Scorpion was expected to arrive at her homeport of Norfolk, Virginia, on 27 May at 1300 local time.
 After she was overdue for several hours, the Atlantic fleet launched a sea and air search during the peak search period from 28 to 30 May involving as many as 55 ships and 35 search aircraft.
 A brief radio message including Scorpion's codename Brandywine was received by several search parties on the evening of 29 May.
 The source could not be identified in the search area derived from the bearings of the radio message.

 Search: 1968

-The Navy suspected possible failure and launched a search, but Scorpion and her crew were declared "presumed lost" on 5 June.
+The Navy suspected possible failure and launched a search.
+Scorpion and her crew were declared "presumed lost" on 5 June.
 Her name was struck from the Naval Vessel Register on 30 June.
-The search continued with a team of mathematical consultants led by Dr. John Piña Craven, the chief scientist of the Navy's Special Projects Division.
+The search continued with a team of mathematical consultants led by John Piña Craven, the chief scientist of the Navy's Special Projects Division.
 They employed the methods of Bayesian search theory, initially developed during the search for a hydrogen bomb lost off the coast of Palomares, Spain, in January 1966 in the Palomares B-52 crash.

 Some reports indicate that a large and secret search was launched three days before Scorpion was expected back from patrol.
 This and other declassified information led to speculation that the Navy knew of Scorpion's destruction before the public search was launched.

 At the end of October 1968, the Navy's oceanographic research ship Mizar located sections of the hull of Scorpion on the seabed, about 400 nmi southwest of the Azores under more than 3000 m of water.
 This was after the Navy had released sound tapes from its underwater SOSUS listening system, which contained the sounds of the destruction of Scorpion.
 The court of inquiry was subsequently reconvened, and other vessels, including the bathyscaphe Trieste II, were dispatched to the scene to collect pictures and other data.

 Craven received much credit for locating the wreckage of Scorpion, although Gordon Hamilton was instrumental in defining a compact "search box" wherein the wreck was ultimately found.
 He was an acoustics expert who pioneered the use of hydroacoustics to pinpoint Polaris missile splashdown locations, and he had established a listening station in the Canary Islands, which obtained a clear signal of the vessel's pressure hull imploding as it passed crush depth.
 Naval Research Laboratory scientist Chester Buchanan used a towed camera sled of his own design aboard Mizar and finally located Scorpion.